"Teach your children well. They are on the road and must have a code to live by, and so become yourself....and know I love you."

 After reading, I think you will agree, it is never too early, nor too late, to become the best you, you can be and hence, live and enjoy all that richness life has to offer to the fullest!

 Positive Adaptation is a win/win way of life, one which serves both ourselves and our children well in their development, now and in the future.
+"There are two lasting bequests we can give our children.
+One is roots.
+The other is wings." ~Hodding Carter, Jr.

 I have always told my son, "You are the best" and "The world is your oyster, go, find the pearls".
 I have said for years, when speaking of him, "I want to grow up to be just like him".
 I am working on it and getting closer all the time.